 The Bare Bones Necessities

 If money is an object, the right combination of graphics makes the difference.
 For example, a floor graphic that seamlessly continues its presentation with a backdrop banner is an excellent method for carving out your space at a reasonable cost.
-There is no carpet installation fee to worry about.
+In addition, there is no carpet installation fee to worry about.
 Add a banner stand with graphics and a branded literature rack, and you are ready to go.

 Putting Together a Campaign